Azure/azure-powershell/src/ResourceManager/ApiManagement/Commands.ApiManagement/help/Get-AzApiManagementApiVersionSet.md

 ## SYNTAX

 ```
-Get-AzureRmApiManagementApiVersionSet -Context <PsApiManagementContext> [-ApiVersionSetId <String>]
+Get-AzApiManagementApiVersionSet -Context <PsApiManagementContext> [-ApiVersionSetId <String>]
  [-DefaultProfile <IAzureContextContainer>] [<CommonParameters>]
 ```

 ## DESCRIPTION
-The **Get-AzureRmApiManagementApiVersionSet** cmdlet gets the details of the API Version Sets configured in an API Management context.
+The **Get-AzApiManagementApiVersionSet** cmdlet gets the details of the API Version Sets configured in an API Management context.

 ## EXAMPLES